 Children with juvenile diabetes and low family income may be eligible for SSI disability benefits.
 To qualify as a disability, a child’s diabetes must generally require daily insulin or 24-hour-a-day adult supervision, unless there are other complications or health problems present.

 There are two ways for a child to qualify for Supplemental Security Income on account of a disability.
 One is by meeting the requirements of one of Social Security’s official disability listings, and the other is by showing that their limitations functionally equal the listings.

 Social Security’s listing for juvenile diabetes applies to either Type 1 or Type 2 diabetes mellitus, but it only applies to children under six years old.
 For children under six years old to qualify for SSI disability under the listing, they must simply require daily insulin.

 Those Who Don’t Meet the Listing for Diabetes

-After age six (and for children under age six who don’t need daily insulin), Social Security will look at whether the child’s medical condition is “functionally equivalent” to that in the listing.
-If the child’s treatment needs amount to the same type of adult medical supervision required by daily insulin, Social Security will consider the child’s condition just as severe as that in the listing, and will approve benefits.
+After age six (and for children under age six who don’t need daily insulin), Social Security will look at whether the child’s medical condition can be considered as severe as that discussed in the listing.
+In other words, if the child’s treatment needs amount to the same type of adult medical supervision required by daily insulin, Social Security will consider the child’s condition just as severe as that in the listing, and will approve benefits.

 It’s important to keep records of your child’s daily blood glucose levels and how often your child becomes hypoglycemic, both in school and out of school, as well as how many days of school your child misses due to illness, treatment needs, or hospitalizations.